facebookresearch/diplomacy_searchbot/README.md

 ### Tests

 To run tests locally run `make test`.
-Or you can wait Circle CI to run the test once you push your changes to any brunch.
+Or you can wait Circle CI to run the test once you push your changes to any branch.

 We have 2 level of tests: fast, unit tests (run with `make test_fast`) and slow, integration tests (run with `make test_integration`).
 The latter aim to use the same entry point as users do, i.e., `run.py`